W1nz4c4r/W1nz4c4r.github.io/_posts/2024-05-17-htb-writeup-Survellance.md

 # Escalating to ZoneMinder

-With the access to Matthew account already stablished i decided to do some more enumeration, so i decide to check if there is anything running on *localhost ports* that can lead to a possible privigilege escalation.
+With access to Matthew's account, I decided to do some more enumeration check for locally running services that might be exploitable:

 ```bash
 netstat -tunlp